mrotmensch/DS-GS_1007-Project/README.md

 Once the user inputs a valid address:

-    * A list of the 5 closest Wifi locations will be listed on the terminal screen with useful characteristics to help the user locate the hot-spot (such as: Name of hot-spot, location, location type, SSID - the name of network the user should look for, the type of the network - either free or limited-free, and the distance from the entered address).
+    * A list of the 5 closest Wifi locations will be showed on the terminal screen with useful characteristics to help the user locate the hot-spot (such as: Name of hot-spot, location, location type, SSID - the name of network the user should look for, the type of the network - either free or limited-free, and the distance from the entered address).
-    * A map of the relevant area in NYC will be displayed with a blue marker labeling the address the user searched for (in blue), and a marker denoting the location of the hot-spots (red).
+    * A map of the relevant area in NYC will be displayed with a blue marker labeling the address the user searched for (in blue), and markers denoting the locations of the hot-spots (red).
     * a heat-map figure showing the concentration of Wifi networks by a given provider will be saved to file as "heatmap.pdf"
-    * a bar chart showing showing the number of free Wifi networks by borough, saved as 'Free Wifi by Borough.png'
+    * a bar chart showing the number of free Wifi networks by borough, saved as 'Free Wifi by Borough.png'

 after the output it displayed, the user will be prompted to either: